ppaulocm/appium-mobile/Readme.md

 1. **Start new game, leave game and back to the same game**

 Description: This test case validates app behavior when player abandon the game and back to the same game

 Pre-Condition: Application cache must be cleaned.

 Steps:
    1. Access the app Tranca Jogatina
    2. Access 'Play Now!' button
    3. Tap on '2 Players'
       1. Game screen is shown
-   4. User must save cards Ordering and the card that is on the 'Discard'
+   4. User must save cards ordering and the card that is on the 'Discard'
    5. Tap on Menu button
    6. Navigate to button 'Abandon the game' at bottom of screen
    7. Tap button 'Abandon the game'